ElleLiagre/medial-epicondyle-cropping-protocol/README.md

 ## Description

 This project introduces a semi-automated, standardized 3D cropping protocol for analyzing the medial epicondyle of the human humerus, with a focus on its entheses.
-The protocol, implemented in **3DSlicer** using the **PyMeshLab** and **SlicerMorph** extensions, standardizes input models —such as mesh resolution and anatomical orientation—ensuring high repeatability and reproducibility in the analysis.
+The protocol, implemented in **3DSlicer** using the **PyMeshLab** package and the **SlicerMorph** extensions, standardizes input models —such as mesh resolution and anatomical orientation—ensuring high repeatability and reproducibility in the analysis.
 Anatomical landmarks define the boundaries of the medial epicondyle, accounting for variations in humeral size, and ensuring consistent capture of the entire entheseal surface, even amidst anatomical variability.

 To improve efficiency, batch processing is incorporated, enabling the protocol to be applied to multiple humeral specimens in a streamlined manner.
 This feature is particularly beneficial for handling larger datasets, ensuring consistent results across specimens while minimizing manual intervention.
 The methodology enhances the accuracy and comparability of entheseal surface analysis, offering a valuable tool for studies on skeletal adaptations, physical activity, and human evolution, with strong potential for large-scale applications.

-This protocol is presented in the study by **Liagre, E.B.K.; Remy, F.; Knüsel, C.J.; Villotte, S. (Under review), "A Standardized, Three-Dimensional Cropping Protocol for Analyzing the Medial Epicondyle of the Humerus."** Methodological choices and further information can be found there.
+This protocol is presented in the study by **Liagre, E.B.K.; Remy, F.; Villotte, S.; Knüsel, C.J.
+(Under review), "A Standardized, Three-Dimensional Cropping Protocol for Analyzing the Medial Epicondyle of the Humerus."** Methodological choices and further information can be found there.
 <br>
 <br>
 <br>